 The majority of people diagnosed with Korsakoff syndrome will require lifelong care.
 In the Netherlands, most of them live in nursing homes.
 However, research indicates that they do not feel at home in these settings and experience confusion and anger about being admitted to a nursing home.
 This is attributed to the relatively young age (on average 57) at admission and the lack of insight into their own disease, which is characteristic of this patient group.

 Since Korsakoff syndrome is not naturally progressive, there are opportunities to compensate for brain damage and even (re)learn new skills.
-An increasing number of Korsakoff care facilities have expressed the desire to develop a more independent living arrangement for relatively young, stable clients who have relearned skills such as cooking and household tasks.
+An increasing number of Korsakoff care facilities have expressed the desire to develop a more autonomy-oriented living arrangement for relatively young, stable clients who have relearned skills such as cooking and household tasks.
 This desire is translated into one of the topics in the research agenda of the Korsakov Knowledge Center, the national organization connecting all Korsakov institutions.

 The goal of this project is to inform nursing homes for people with Korsakoff syndrome how to: